Multiplicities of semidualizing modules: Abstract

 \section{Abstract}

 A finitely generated module $C$ over a commutative noetherian ring $R$ is semidualizing if $\Hom CC\cong R$ and $\Ext iCC =0$ for all $i\geq 1$.
 For certain local Cohen-Macaulay rings $(R,\m)$, we verify the equality of Hilbert-Samuel multiplicities $e_R(J;C)=e_R(J;R)$ for all semidualizing $R$-modules $C$ and all $\m$-primary ideals $J$.
 The classes of rings we investigate include those that are determined by ideals defining fat point schemes in projective space or by monomial ideals.
-We use these ideas to show that if $R$ is local (or graded) and Cohen-Macaulay with codimension 2, then $R$ has at most two (graded) semidualizing modules, up to isomorphism, namely $R$ and a dualizing module.